Master of Arts

 Students who have qualified for a Bachelor of Arts with Honours or equivalent with good grades may be admitted to the Master of Arts by thesis (Part II only) in that subject.

-For information on the prerequisites for each subject see Schedule A to the Regulations for the Master of Arts or use the admission requirements checker.
+For information on the prerequisites for each subject see Schedule A to the Regulations for the Master of Arts.

 The Master of Arts degree consists of two parts: